1982 Grand Prairie warehouse shootings

-John Felton Parish (July 4, 1933 – August 9, 1982) was an American mass murderer who shot dead six people and wounded three others at two warehouses in Grand Prairie, Texas, United States on August 9, 1982.
-Afterwards, while driving a hijacked semi-trailer truck, he led police on a high-speed chase through Grand Prairie downtown that ended only when he broke through a police barricade, injuring an officer, and crashed into a building.
+On August 9, 1982, a mass shooting and vehicle-ramming attack took place in Grand Prairie, Texas, United States.
+The perpetrator, 49-year-old John Parish, carried out a shooting around two warehouses he worked for before fleeing the scene in a stolen semi-trailer truck.
+Following a high-speed chase through the city's downtown area, Parish broke through a police barricade, injuring an officer, and crashed into a building.
 He was subsequently killed by police during a shootout.

-It was the worst shooting rampage in Dallas-Fort Worth history at that time.
+It was the worst shooting rampage in Dallas–Fort Worth history at that time.